SMOLKEYS/bundles/README.md

 # Bundles

 Changes the text to something else cursed.
-As of **v7 Pre-release 2**, more *UI text* has been changed.
-Watch out for more updates!
+As of **v7 Pre-release 3**, RT970 once again contributed, making more cursed text.
+Stay tuned for more updates!

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: